openstack-archive/kloudbuster/doc/source/cleanup.rst

 The script is available in the OpenStack KloudBuster repository under kloudbuster/force_cleanup.py.
 If you need to run the script outside of the usual KloudBuster installation, the script requires the usual OpenStack python client libraries and credentials.py (from the kloudbuster module).
-Otherwise, pick one of the kloudbuster installation method to install the script.
+Otherwise, pick one of the kloudbuster installation method to install the script (the KloudBuster docker container looks to be the simplest).

 Known Issues and Limitations
 ----------------------------